 Feb, Alliance wrote to the newly appointed president of Mexico congratulating him on his taking office and drawing his attention to the serious international concern regarding the protection of human rights defenders within Mexico.

-Mar, Alliance wrote a letter to Guatemalan Ambassador in the UK re criminalisation of HRDs.
+Mar, Alliance wrote a letter to Guatemalan Ambassador in the UK regarding criminalisation of HRDs.

 April and May, The Alliance supported observation of the 12 Apostles case where Colombia lawyer Daniel Prado had received threats.
 Kirsty Brimelow and the Colombia Caravana we present at the trial with support from the Alliance.